arielherself/espresso/README.md

  Much has been made this year of poor countries’ desires for [“loss and damage”](https://te.arielherself.xyz/the-economist-explains/2022/10/03/what-is-climate-loss-and-damage) funding to compensate for the impacts of rising temperatures.
 That is being formally debated for the first time, but resistance from rich countries makes it highly unlikely that a relevant mechanism will be established.

 The most substantive[ climate commitment](https://te.arielherself.xyz/leaders/2022/11/03/the-world-is-missing-its-lofty-climate-targets-time-for-some-realism) made during COP27 will probably not be made in Egypt at all.
 Later this week leaders in Bali for the [G20 summit](https://te.arielherself.xyz/asia/2022/11/13/the-dynamics-of-distrust-around-the-g20-summit) are expected to announce a $15bn fund to help Indonesia decarbonise its coal-intensive economy, copying a $8.5bn deal struck with South Africa at COP26 last year.

+## Crypto’s worst days may be yet to come

+It has been a terrible year for crypto.
+By early November tightening financial conditions had halved the cryptosphere’s total market capitalisation.
+The latest blow may prove[ even worse](https://te.arielherself.xyz/podcasts/2022/11/11/the-fallout-from-this-is-absolutely-enormous-a-crypto-implosion).

+On Friday, FTX, a cryptocurrency exchange run by Sam Bankman-Fried, and Alameda Research, his trading firm,[ filed for bankruptcy](https://te.arielherself.xyz/finance-and-economics/2022/11/11/sam-bankman-frieds-crypto-exchange-files-for-bankruptcy).
+Evidence suggests FTX “lent” $10bn in customer funds to Alameda to prop it up.
+Regulators in both America and the Bahamas are investigating FTX.
+Whether customers get their money back has yet to be seen.

+The crash will have lasting reverberations.
+FTX was deeply entangled with the rest of the cryptosphere, having invested in startups and bailed out faltering crypto firms like Voyager and BlockFi.
+Uncertainty about whether such firms will find new backers has contributed to another fall of almost 20% in crypto’s value in the past week.
+And while the crash has not yet spilled over into other financial markets, America’s government says crypto needs more oversight.
+While regulation may help restore faith in legitimate crypto businesses it could crush parts of the sector which thrive in its absence.

 ## Challenges for India’s central bank